xmanojpx/Real-world-Application-of-Queue-Data-structure-using-Minecraft/README.md

 git clone https://github.com/yourusername/minecraft-queue-system.git
 ```

-👾 Tags
+9. 👾 Tags

 #MinecraftAutomation #RedstoneHacks #LearnDSA #FIFO

 Ready to turn your Minecraft world into a data structures lab?

 ⭐ Star this repo if you love where gaming meets coding!

-Crafted with ⌨️ and ❤️ by @xmanojpx.
 Not endorsed by Mojang/Microsoft.